Best All-Season Tires 2026: 7 Top Picks Compared

 “All-season” is a broad category.
 A great all-season tire should balance these priorities:

-- Predictable handling in dry conditions (stable steering and braking)
+- Predictable dry handling with stable steering and controlled braking.

-- Comfort and low noise (especially on highway commutes)
+- Comfort and low noise, especially on highway drives.

-- Long tread life (fewer replacements and lower cost per mile)
+- Long tread life to lower your cost per mile.

-- Good-enough snow grip for occasional winter driving
+- Light snow traction for occasional winter weather.

-One major detail: tires with the 3PMSF snowflake symbol generally perform better in cold weather and snow than standard all-seasons, though they are not a replacement for dedicated winter tires.
+One major detail: tires with the 3PMSF snowflake symbol generally provide better snow traction than standard M+S all-season tires.
+They are still not a full replacement for dedicated winter tires on ice, deep snow, or severe winter roads.

 🧭 How to choose the right tire for your weather